sgidevnet/sgug-rse/README.md

 (8) Now you can install packages - you have two options (8a) or (8b)

+Need help with setting up sudo?
+Please see our [troubleshooting guide](troubleshooting.md).

 (8a) Install everything (Just under 3GB total in 0.0.7beta)

 ```